-Malcolm Creese, Tim Garland and Gwilym Simcock continue their fruitful association with the Royal Holloway Choir, directed by Rupert Gough, with two concerts this autumn.
-The first is on 30th October at Royal Holloway College in Egham, and the second is in Dorchester Abbey, near Oxford on 1st November.
-Music from seven centuries will be performed, including a unique arrangement of Gregorio Allegri's famous 'Miserere Mei' and works by Henry Purcell, Tim Garland and Gwilym Simcock.
-The trio will also play a short tribute to the extraordinary trumpeter and composer Kenny Wheeler who sadly died recently.
+Malcolm Creese, Tim Garland and Gwilym Simcock continued their fruitful association with the Royal Holloway Choir, directed by Rupert Gough, with two concerts this autumn.
+The first was on 30th October at Royal Holloway College in Egham, and the second in Dorchester Abbey, near Oxford on 1st November.
+Music from seven centuries was performed, including a unique arrangement of Gregorio Allegri's famous 'Miserere Mei' and works by Henry Purcell, Tim Garland and Gwilym Simcock.
+The trio also played a short tribute to the extraordinary trumpeter and composer Kenny Wheeler who sadly died recently.

 THE KING'S SINGERS AND ACOUSTIC TRIANGLE: LULLABY OF BIRDLAND

 A Tribute to Sir Richard Rodney Bennett and Sir George Shearing

 For two concerts in June 2013, The King's Singers joined forces with Acoustic Triangle - Malcolm Creese (double bass), Tim Garland (saxophones) and Gwilym Simcock (piano) - to pay tribute to two legendary musicians, Richard Rodney Bennett and George Shearing, in concerts at Cadogan Hall in London and St. John the Evangelist in Oxford.